Understanding Rule Structure

 - Property:

-Category - Predicate:
+Category - Predicate: Equals (in TSV:

-equal to - Value:
+equal to) - Value:

 Walls